 The necessary institutional commitment of all the organisations participating in the EMJMD consortium must be in place before the enrolment of the first EMJMD students and must cover all academic, operational, administrative, and financial aspects related to the implementation of the EMJMD.

 The successful completion of the study programme must lead to the award of either a joint degree (i.e. one single degree certificate issued on behalf of at least two higher education institutions of the EMJMD consortium) or multiple degrees (i.e. at least two degree certificates issued by two higher education institutions of the consortium).

 What else should you know?

 An EMJMD is a study programme of 60, 90, and 120 ECTS credits.
 This means that it lasts from a minimum of 12 months to a maximum of 24 months.
-Selected EMJMDs will receive high levels of funding for a period of three consecutive student intakes.
+Selected EMJMDs will receive high levels of funding for a period of four consecutive student intakes.

 The study period must take place in at least two of the Programme countries represented in the consortium.

 Proposals must present a fully developed joint study programme, ready to run and be advertised worldwide immediately after selection.